Ficool

 Hesitant.

-"Yun'er has already chosen," the arrogant youth continued.
+"Yun'er has already made her choice," the arrogant youth continued.

 "She won't waste her future on someone like you."